This course develops the careers of doctors whose interest is the practice of medicine in tropical and developing

 Terms 2 and 3

 Students take a total of six study modules, one from each timetable slot (Slot 1, Slot 2 etc.).
 Available modules are shown below.
 Not all modules will be available in any one year, and some modules can be taken only after consultation with the Course Director.
 Recognising that students have diverse backgrounds and experience, the Course Director is willing to consider requests to take any module within the School's portfolio, provided that this is appropriate for the student, and is acceptable to the Module Organiser.
 Students who wish to take the Diploma in Tropical Medicine & Hygiene exam are required to take Slot 1 and Slot 3 modules in Clinical Infectious Diseases.

-Slot 1: Clinical Infectious Diseases 1: Bacterial & Viral Diseases & Community Health in Developing Countries*; Clinical Virology*; Epidemiology & Control of Malaria*; Advanced Immunology 1 (linked with Advanced Immunology 2); Childhood Eye Disease and Ocular Infections; Designing Disease Control Programmes in Developing Countries; Drugs, Alcohol and Tobacco; Generalised Linear Models; Health Care Evaluation; Health Promotion Approaches and Methods; Maternal & Child Nutrition; Molecular Biology & Recombinant DNA Techniques; Research Design & Analysis; Sociological Approaches to Health; Study Design: Writing a Study Proposal
+Slot 1: Clinical Infectious Diseases 1: Bacterial & Viral Diseases & Community Health in Developing Countries*; Clinical Virology*; Epidemiology & Control of Malaria*; Advanced Immunology 1; Childhood Eye Disease and Ocular Infection; Designing Disease Control Programmes in Developing Countries; Drugs, Alcohol and Tobacco; Economic Evaluation; Generalised Liner Models; Health Care Evaluation; Health Promotion Approaches and Methods; Maternal & Child Nutrition; Molecular Biology & Recombinant DNA Techniques; Research Design & Analysis; Sociological Approaches to Health; Study Design: Writing a Proposal